Step By Step Guide On Options Trading in India 2025: Indicators, Strategies

 Find the most liquid options that you want to trade using the NSE India or MoneyControl website as mentioned earlier.

-Next, you need to create a watchlist where you can keep track of the option that you have selected for day trading.
+Next, you need to create a watchlist where you can keep track of the options that you have selected for day trading.

-Immediately you will get the options with the specified strike price (45).
-Select the option in which you want to trade and click on the “Add instrument” or (+) tab as shown below
+Immediately you will get the options with the specified strike price (245).
+Select the option in which you want to trade and click on the “Add instrument” or (+) tab as shown below:

 Step 4 – Place an Option Buy Order